ValeriaRudenko/project-interfaces-inteligentes-/README.md

     - Activate your in-game camera with the press of a button (O), allowing real-time self-view on interactive boards.
 Deactivate the camera with another button (P).
 - **Voice Recording:**
     - Record your voice by pressing 'R' near the interactive boards, enabling message sharing and unique in-game experiences.
+- **Voice Recognition:**
+    - Hold down the 'L' key to activate voice recognition, adding an extra layer of interactivity.

+## Sensors:

+- **FPS Sensor:**
+  - Monitor Frames Per Second (FPS) to ensure smooth gameplay.

+- **Score Sensor:**
+  - Keep track of the player's score as they collect presents in both day and night modes.

+- **Time Sensor:**
+  - Record the elapsed time in both day and night modes, providing players with a time-based challenge.

+- **HP Sensor:**
+  - Track the player's health points (HP) during night mode when facing the skeleton.

+## Voice-Activated Skeleton Behavior:

+- **Voice Command: "STOP":**
+  - In response to the voice command "STOP," the skeleton stops pursuing the player.
+  - The skeleton remains stationary, visibly frustrated, and taps its foot in place.

+- **Voice Command: "MOVE":**
+  - In response to the voice command "MOVE," the skeleton resumes its pursuit, following the player's movements.

 ## Enhanced Player Controls:
 - Quick Run: Speed up movement by pressing the Shift key.